-Ahmed was fourteen years old when he became the sultan of Turkey at the death of his father who died at a very young age.
-Aware of his own mortality he decided to build something to be remembered for.
+Ahmed was fourteen years old when he became the sultan of Turkey.
+His father died at a very young age.
+Aware of his own mortality, he decided to build something to be remembered for.

 He called his chief architect and asked him to design a mosque with gold minarets.
-The architect took his instructions a bit wrong and designed a mosque with six minarets ( in the Turkish language the word gold and six are pronounced almost similarly).
+Unfortunately, the architect took his instructions a bit wrong and designed a mosque with six minarets.
+The pronunciation for the word ‘gold’ and ‘six’ are almost similar in the Turkish language.

 He could have his head chopped off for that mistake but lucky for him that the Sultan liked the idea of a mosque with six minarets.

-It was a good idea after all because the mosque the Sultan Ahmed build is the most famous mosque in the world.
+It turned out to be a good idea after all, because the mosque young Sultan Ahmed build is now the most famous mosque in the world.

 Istanbul has 3200 mosques.

-Contrary to the popular belief The Blue Mosque is neither the oldest nor the biggest mosque in Turkey but is undoubtedly the most famous and beautiful one.
+Contrary to popular belief, The Blue Mosque is neither the oldest nor the biggest mosque in Turkey but is undoubtedly the most famous and the most beautiful one.

 It got the name The Blue Mosque because of its blue interior.

-What I found even more impressive than the mosque were three columns just outside the mosque.
+What I found even more impressive than the mosque were the columns just outside the mosque:

 Next post – how to see Istanbul in one day.